-Enter a description for the WLAN profile.
+Enter the description for the WLAN profile.

-(Optional)
+(Optional) Operator

-Operator Select the operator profile.
-This name identifies the service operator when assigning an HS2.0 service to a HS2.0
+Select the operator profile.
+The operator profile name identifies the service operator while assigning an HS2.0 service to a HS2.0 WLAN.

-WLAN.

-Identify Providers

-Choose one or more identity providers.
+Identify Providers Choose one or more identity providers.
 Choose the identity provider.
 You can configure OSU SSID when you add an Identity Provider which enables OSU and provisioning.
 Since there may be more than one identity provider per Hotspot 2.0 profiles having its own authentication profile, the No Match and Unspecified mapping could be duplicated.
 To avoid duplication, the default identity provider is taken as the correct configuration for No Match and Unspecified mapping.
 OSU SSID can be Onboarding or OPEN.

-To create a new identity provider refer to Step 3: Define Identity Provider on page 16
+To create a new identity provider refer to Step 3: Define Identity Provider on page 24